tedklin/pathviz/README.md

 | black | unsuccessful line of visibility|
 | red | active list of edges |

-*note: this animation clocks in at over 10 minutes, so unless you have some intense desire to see this all the way through, scroll down to see the complete visiblity graph.*

 ![Visibility graph animated](./media/visibility_graph_animated.gif)

 ### Result